aces/Loris/modules/imaging_qc/README.md

 ## Imaging Quality Control Module

 #### Purpose
-The purpose of this module is to verify and help ensure imaging data has been uploaded into LORIS and reviwed for Quality Control (QC).
-It provides a queryable interface for users to assess the completeness of imaging data collections matched against a given protocol, and the status of QC review processes on them.
+The purpose of this module is to verify and help ensure imaging data has been uploaded into LORIS and reviewed for Quality Control (QC).
+It provides a queryable interface to check at a glance the completeness of imaging data collection for a study, and the status of QC review processes on them.

 Note: this module is not the module in which visual/radiological QC is performed on scans, just the module in which QC assessments are *reviewed*.
 Links are included in this module so the user can jump to the Imaging Browser to mark QC assessments on images and visits.